Life in Vincentown

 The Red Lion Story

-One section of Southampton which prompts inquiries is Red Lion, the area just off the intersection of Routes 206 and 70.
+One section of Southampton which prompts inquiries is the area of Red Lion, just off the intersection of Routes 206 and 70.
 The common explanation of how Red Lion got its name appeared in “Forgotten Towns of Southern New Jersey” by Henry Charlton Beck.

 For 14 years, Southampton Township has been designated as a Tree City USA community, based on criteria established by The National Arbor Day Foundation.
 To qualify, a town must have in place a Shade Tree Commission, A Tree Care Ordinance, A Community Forestry Program with an Annual Budget of at least $2 per capita, and an Arbor Day Observance and Proclamation.
 Southampton Township proudly displays the Tree City USA logo at the entrances to our community.